× Redoubt Syllabi Policies Guides Vita History Dept

 Lecture & Reading Schedule

 Reading assignments are to be done before you come to class.
-The plan is that each class will proceed in two discrete parts: roughly 2/3 as presentation of material by the professor, sometimes linked/sometimes not to the day's assigned readings.
+The plan is that each class will proceed in two discrete parts: roughly 2/3 as presentation of material by the professor, sometimes linked to the day's assigned readings.
 The remaining third will focus directly via discussion on the days's reading.
 Yes, there is a lot of reading to do.
-Welcome to History at Longwood.
+Welcome (back) to doing History at Longwood.
 Give yourself plenty of time to do the reading, not just pass your eyes over the pages.
-Among your professor's many delusions is the unassailable expectation that you will consider and comprehend what you're reading.
-And when the latter doesn't arrive, that you'll try again.
+As needed, there will be small guides to each week's reading in the appropriate Canvas modules.

 If your professor comes to believe that the class is not taking this task seriously, pop quizzes will begin to rain down...